Anxiety Before Work

 It starts the moment you wake up - or stops you from sleeping

-The alarm goes off and your first thought is "I can't do this."
+The alarm goes off and your first thought is “I can’t do this.”
 Your stomach drops.
 Your heart races.
+These are classic signs of your body's response to anxiety, as your nervous system triggers physical symptoms in anticipation of stress.
 You mentally scroll through excuses to call in sick.
 The shower feels impossible.
-Getting dressed takes forever because you're paralyzed by dread.
-By the time you leave, you're already exhausted from fighting yourself.
+Getting dressed takes forever because you’re paralyzed by dread.
+By the time you leave, you’re already exhausted from fighting yourself.
+Many people experience anxiety and feel nervous in anticipation of work, especially when facing a challenging situation.

 Or maybe you never even made it to bed - you spent all night anxious about the next day.
 Sunday is ruined by Monday.
 Every evening is tainted by tomorrow morning.
-You're living in constant anticipation of work horror that may or may not happen.
+The pressure of facing an anxiety inducing and challenging situation like going to work can make it difficult to relax, leaving you living in constant anticipation of work horror that may or may not happen.

 Pre-work anxiety is about control, not the work itself